 Einstein’s years were marked by hardships: failed business dealings forced his family to relocate to Switzerland where he was confronted with extremely few career prospects.
 Disheartened, but not discouraged, he writes: “Life is like riding a bicycle.
 To keep your balance, you must keep moving”.

 Fortune does eventually offer Einstein some respite in 1902 when he lands a clerk job at a patent office in Bern, Switzerland’s capital.
-It is believed that the type of clerical work done there helped him become adept at quickly spotting patterns while also affording him the time to focus on his research.
+It is believed that the type of clerical work done there helped him become adept at quickly spotting patterns.
+It also may have afforded him the time to focus on his research.

 His lucky break comes in 1905 – the “miracle year” – when four major research papers signed by Einstein are published, completely altering the course of modern physics.
 One of them is “Does the Inertia of a Body Depend Upon Its Energy Content?” from which the special relativity theory and the legendary equation E=mc2 originate.

 For anyone else, the achievements of the “miracle year” might have been enough to comfortably ride the glory train towards a smooth, carefree retirement, but not for Einstein.
-Recognizing a critical flaw in his special relativity theory – the fact that it does not account for acceleration or gravity - he starts working on a new, more comprehensive one - general relativity – which he completes in 1915.
+Recognizing a critical flaw in his special relativity theory – the fact that it does not account for acceleration or gravity – he starts working on a new, more comprehensive one.
+He completes this new theory, called general relativity, in 1915.

 What general relativity brings to the table is a new definition of gravity.
 Unlike Sir Isaac Newton’s model, Einstein’s thesis states that high mass objects warp time and space around them, causing a curvature.
 Putting advanced mathematics aside, the simplest way to picture it is a person jumping on a trampoline with marbles scattered randomly across its surface.
 Every descent of the jumper causes a depression in the fabric, drawing all the marbles towards the gap.

 Naturally, the scientific community originally regarded it as outlandish and it did take them some time to come around.
-However, it was another important milestone in Albert Einstein’s ascension to fame that culminated with the position of director of the Kaiser Wilhelm Institute for Physics, which he held between 1913 and 1933.
+However, it was another important milestone in Albert Einstein’s ascension to fame that culminated with the position of director of the Kaiser Wilhelm Institute for Physics.
+He held this role between 1913 and 1933.

 His final years were spent almost entirely in isolation in Princeton, the Mecca of scientists at the time.
 Here, Einstein would continue to work tirelessly on a grand unified field theory where all the laws of physics would fit seamlessly into a single framework.
 An article published by him in Scientific American in 1950 attempts to map this concept but remains incomplete due to the enigmatic “strong force” that would forever elude him.